strogonoff/shopify-linesheet-utils/README.rst

    where the arguments are:
    input file, output file, wholesale discount factor, and product image path.

+   Wait for the program to finish downloading product photography.
+   It won’t download product image when it sees that the file with the same name already exists.

 3. In the InDesign project, open Data Merge panel and select ``linesheetdata.csv`` as data source.